How to Become a Teacher in Rhode Island

 - Find a Teaching Job in Rhode Island

 - Earn a Master's in Education or Teaching to Boost Your Earnings and Professional Opportunities

 As a teacher, you will learn that you hold one of the most respectable and rewarding jobs in the world.
 Teachers have the unique opportunity to influence and impact students in a lasting way.
 Rhode Island is home to some excellent educators, and with some careful planning, you can become one of them.

 The following steps will help you become a certified educator in Rhode Island.

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Rhode Island
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Rhode Island

-Anyone who chooses to teach in the state of Rhode Island must have a minimum of a Bachelor's Degree.
+Anyone who chooses to become certified as a teacher through the Rhode Island Department of Education must have a minimum of a bachelor's degree in education.
 You must also complete an educator preparation program that is approved by the state board in Rhode Island.
-The educator preparation courses will focus on whatever area you choose to teach.
+The educator preparation courses will focus on the content area you choose to teach.

 Complete a Teacher Preparation Program